DSupps/restaurant_sales/README.md

 ## DATA CLEANING

 I want to create some summary statistics (mean, maximum, minimum values) to find some insights.
-In order to draw accuarete insights, I need my to data to be accuarate.
+In order to draw accurate insights, I need my data to be accurate.
 First thing I did was check for any missing values.
-Performing any statisitcal analysis on datasets without taking care of invalid entries may cause innacurate analysis.
+Performing any statistical analysis on datasets without taking care of invalid entries may cause inaccurate analysis.

 ### Step 1) Check for Null Values